 - give you a range of activities and games which provide cognitive stimulation and offer opportunities for clients to interact and socialise

 - give you an understanding of how exercise can improve mental well-being and mood

 **“Lack of social contact is a known risk factor for poor physical health outcomes and depression.
 Even small increases in physical activity levels can trigger brain chemicals that will improve mood, wellbeing and stress levels.
 This can act as a prevention and treatment for anxiety, improved self-esteem and self-worth.
 (Mental Health Foundation).

-The training is day is 10am-3pm.
-We will use Zoom (please check your system requirements here) to deliver these CPDs so you will require a stable internet connection.
+For online coures we will use Zoom (please check your system requirements here) to deliver these CPDs so you will require a stable internet connection.
 As it’s a practical CPD day, you will need space (approximately 2 sq metres), a chair and a resistance band.